Gheorghe Tașcă: Academic career

-In 1905 Tașcă went to Paris to pursue his studies at the Law School of the University of Paris; on May 28, 1907 he successfully defended his thesis, "La question agraire.
+In 1905 Tașcă went to Paris to pursue his studies at the Law School of the University of Paris; on May 28, 1907, he successfully defended his thesis, "La question agraire.
 Commentaire critique de la legislation rurale en Roumanie, Angleterre, Irlande, Allemagne", written under the direction of André Weiss.
 Upon returning to Bucharest, he applied for a position in the Political Economy department of the Faculty of Law; although Tașcă won the competition, his appointment was vetoed by Spiru Haret, the Minister of Education, on the theory that a law degree does not provide the necessary qualifications to teach Economics.
 In 1908 Tașcă returned to Paris, where he received in 1910 a second doctoral degree, this time in Economics, with thesis "Les nouvelles réformes agraires en Roumanie".

 Back in Romania, Tașcă applied again in 1912 and was offered an assistant professor position in political economy at the University of Bucharest.
 When the Central Powers occupied Bucharest in World War I, he took refuge in late 1916 in Moldavia; conscripted into the Romanian Army, he served as diplomatic courier between Iași and Saint Petersburg.
 Returning to his teaching at the end of the war, he was promoted to associate professor in 1921, and in 1925 to full professor, a position which he held until 1940.

 In 1925 he was elected corresponding member of the Romanian Academy.
 He was professor of political economy and rector (1929–1931) of the Academy of High Commercial and Industrial Studies of Bucharest (now the Bucharest Academy of Economic Studies).

 Political career

 In 1910 Tașcă followed Take Ionescu and joined the Conservative-Democratic Party, contributing to the development of its political platform.
 When the party was dissolved in 1922, he joined Nicolae Iorga's Democratic Nationalist Party, and was elected to the Chamber of Deputies in the 1926 elections.
 From 1927 to 1929 he was Editor in Chief of Iorga's magazine, Neamul Românesc.

-From May 1, 1930 to May 1, 1932 Tașcă was Romania's ambassador to Germany.
-From January 12 to June 5, 1932 he served as Minister of Industry and Commerce in the Iorga cabinet.
+From May 1, 1930, to May 1, 1932, Tașcă was Romania's ambassador to Germany.
+From January 12 to June 5, 1932, he served as Minister of Industry and Commerce in the Iorga cabinet.
+He then became an admirer of Nazism and, in May 1933, contributed to the reestablishment of the National Socialist Party.

 Last years

-Tașcă was arrested on August 1, 1950 by the Communist authorities and incarcerated in the notorious Sighet Prison, Maramureș County in cell number 58.
-He died on March 25, 1951 after a harsh detention regime and was buried at the Paupers Cemetery in Sighetu Marmației, in a common grave.
+Tașcă was arrested on August 1, 1950, by the Communist authorities and incarcerated in the notorious Sighet Prison, Maramureș County in cell number 58.
+He died on March 25, 1951, after a harsh detention regime and was buried at the Paupers Cemetery in Sighetu Marmației, in a common grave.